 A: A normal Moravian course load is 4 one-unit courses each fall or spring term.
 Students may elect to take 4.50 units in a given fall or spring term without incurring additional tuition charges.
 Above 4.50, however, there is an additional tuition charge (tuition charges vary from one year to the next).
-If you will be a sophomore, junior, or senior in the term during which you wish to take a fifth course, and you have an overall gpa of 3.50 at the time of registration for that 5th course, you may take a fifth course for free.
-(NOTE: If you have below a 3.50 at the time of registration, but you achieve a 3.50 by the end of the term, you are not eligible for the free course.)
-You need to complete a special form to register for this course.
+If you will be a sophomore, junior, or senior in the term during which you wish to take a fifth course, and you have an overall gpa of 3.70 at the time of registration for that 5th course, you may take a fifth course for free.
+(NOTE: If you have below a 3.75 at the time of registration, but you achieve a 3.75 by the end of the term, you are not eligible for the free course.)
+Students who have a 3.50 or higher, but not 3.75 or higher, are eligible to take a fifth course at a reduced rate.
+For either the reduced rate or free fifth course, you need to complete a special form to register for this course.
 Music lessons and music practica are not available as free courses; in addition, some independent studies or field studies may not be available for free.
 The fifth free course is space-available only; if you wish to guarantee your space in an extra course, you will need to pay the extra tuition charges.
 Students may not defer a fifth free course to the summer.
 Students may not use free courses to accelerate graduation.

 Q: I failed a course last year.
 I'm planning to retake that same course this year.
 What happens to the failing grade?